 - Here you can specify the first and optional the last execution date of the scheduled job (in case it is a repeating job). - 2.
 Repeating jobs can be repeated after a certain number of minutes, hours, or days.
 The latter takes into account daylight saving, i.e. the start hour will be the same in winter and summer (e.g. 12:00). - 3.
+Alternatively, repeating jobs can be repeated at specified times of the day defined in the "Start times" tab underneath. - 4.
 By default repeating jobs are executed on every day.
-Here you can filter if they should run only on certain days of the week, days of the month, or only in certain months.
-"Last" means the last day of the month (which depends on the month). - 4.
-Scheduled jobs can be disabled temporarily. - 5.
+Here you can filter if they should run only on certain days of the week, days of the month, in certain months, or (depending on the selected option) only in specified time frames or start times.
+"Last" means the last day of the month (which depends on the month).
+The specified "Time frames" and "Start times" take into account daylight saving, i.e. these times will be the same in winter and summer (e.g. 08:30 10:45, 12:25). - 5.
+Scheduled jobs can be disabled temporarily. - 6.
 If the previous job is still running when the next execution should start, you can select to skip this execution.